tytydraco/yessleep/out/Our_car_got_stuck_I_wish_it_stayed_stuck.md

 "Maybe this is for some kind of greater good," she said at one point.
 "Part of some bigger plan for us."

-"That's now how the universe works," I said, and she knew that, so why would she suggest such a thing?
+"That's not how the universe works," I said, and she knew that, so why would she suggest such a thing?
 We're both staunch atheists.

 Either way, I tried to keep my head clear.
 What can we do?